 Born and raised in Cedar Rapids, Iowa, Gale moved to Iowa City to study photography in 2014.
-Since then he has gone on to work in photojournalism with local news outlets and creates intimate personal projects documenting the lives of those closest to him still living in Cedar Rapids and neighboring communities.
-Gale's work often highlights scenes of poverty, drug abuse, and the current state of his hometown community.
+Since then he has gone on to work in journalism with local news outlets and creates intimate personal projects documenting the lives of those closest to him still living in Cedar Rapids and neighboring communities.
+Gale's work often highlights scenes of poverty, and drug abuse.
 The photographs acknowledge a modern working class struggle in Midwest America, as well as the temporality of humanity and the communities people inhabit.

-- Finalist, Deeper Perspective Photographer 2017, Lucie Foundation.
+- Finalist, Deeper Perspective Photographer Lucie Foundation, 2017.

-- 1st Place Deeper Perspective Photographer 2017, IPA Awards
+- 1st Place IPA Awards, Deeper Perspective Non-Pro Photographer, 2017.

-- Best Photo Story 2017, Iowa Newspaper Association Awards (Disorderly House)
+- 1st Place, Photo Story of The Year, Iowa Newspaper Association Awards, 2017.

-- Shortlist, Best Photo Slideshow 2016, The Associated Collegiate Press (Images from Crossfire in Iowa)
+- Shortlist, Best Photo Slideshow, The Associated Collegiate Press, 2016.

 - 16x16x16, Traveling Group Exhibition (Feb-March 2017)

-- League for Innovation in Community Colleges, 2016
+- League for Innovation in Community Colleges.
+July, 2016